Yakitrak/ticktick-alfred-workflow/README.md

 ### Tasks
 #### Task Search `tts <query>`
 Search for a task in TickTick.
+Pressing enter will open the task in TickTick.

 <img src="/docs/task_search.png"  width="500" alt="Task Search" />

-- You can search by task name, list name, or shortcuts:
+You can search for tasks in a few different ways:
 - `tts` - Search for all tasks
 - `tts <task-name>` - Search for tasks with the given name
 - `tts <list-name>` - Search for tasks in the given list
 - `tts @today` or `tts @tod` - Search for tasks due today
 - `tts @tomorrow` or `tts @tom` - Search for tasks due tomorrow
 - `tts @thisweek` or `tts @tw` - Search for tasks due this week
-- Pressing enter will open the task in TickTick.
-- You can also press `cmd + enter` on a task to complete the task.

 As mentioned in the [Current Limitations](#current-limitations) section, you cannot search for tasks in Inbox at the moment.

+#### Complete Task
+You can complete a task by pressing `cmd + enter` when selecting a task in the search results from the [Task Search](#task-search-tts-query) command.

 #### Create Task `ttn <task-name>, <due-date>`
 Create a new task in TickTick with the given name.

 <img src="/docs/create_task.png" width="500"   alt="Create Task" />

-- You can add an optional comma at the end and include a due date using natural language.
+You can add an optional comma at the end and include a due date using natural language:
 - `ttn Do laundry`
 - `ttn Do the laundry, tomorrow at 5pm`
 - `ttn Do the laundry, next week`
 - `ttn Do the laundry, monday`

 As mentioned in the [Current Limitations](#current-limitations) section, you can only add tasks to the Inbox list at the moment.